 According to researchers, Anonymous hacktivists group is relatively much bigger than you anticipated and become quite popular among people all over the world.
 News about their existence first became public on social media, with members shown flaunting Guy Fawkes masks.
 It was all quite fitting, with the group calling themselves Anonymous and wearing such masks in all over their demonstrations.

 In an age where government oppression is becoming increasingly common, such groups have popped up everywhere.
 Anonymous is, arguably, the most famous of them.
-With the activity of such groups largely considered illegal but done in opposition to injustice by authorities as well as their donning such masks, Anonymous members are even considered as vigilantes by people.
+With the activity of such groups largely considered illegal but done in opposition to injustice by authorities as well as they’re donning such masks, Anonymous members are even considered as vigilantes by people.

 We take a look at 8 of the best hacks done by the Anonymous group:

 BART attack (2011)

 BART attack was a repercussion to the shutting down of subterranean cellular services by the company when protesters were looking to organize protests due to BART police shooting an unarmed passenger.
 Protesters failed to organize their acts due to BART’s action, and Anonymous took things into their own hands.

 First, they gained access to MYBART.org and posted personal details like names and account passwords of users.
 Then, when Linton Johnson, the company’s spokesperson, failed to admit this was a mistake, Anonymous took things a bit further by posting nude pictures of him online.